19hours/sg-statutes/Acts/Companies Act.md

 (ii) if the company is unable to pay its debts;

-(iii) if the Court is of opinion that it is just and equitable that the company should be wound up.
+(iii) if the Court is of opinion that it is just and equitable that the company should be wound up;

+[Act 15 of 2017 wef 23/05/2017]

+(d) where the company is a foreign company, it may be wound up only if it has a substantial connection with Singapore.

+[Act 15 of 2017 wef 23/05/2017]

 (2) An unregistered company shall be deemed to be unable to pay its debts if —